SVD Calculator

 - Signal processing: SVD helps separate signal from noise by focusing on dominant singular values.

-Studying the 2×2 case with this tool is a good way to build geometric intuition before moving on to larger matrices.
+Studying the 2×2 case with this tool is a good way to build intuition before moving on to larger matrices.
+When you can see a unit circle become an ellipse, the abstract notation becomes much easier to remember and use correctly.